-Assistant Professor of Occupational Therapy, Medicine, Pediatrics, Surgery (Prevention and Control) and Education
+Associate Professor of Occupational Therapy, Medicine, Pediatrics, Surgery (Prevention and Control) and Education

 For the past 10 years, Dr. King has investigated factors that influence cognitive and educational outcomes of children with sickle cell disease.
 Her lab is one of the first in pediatric hematology to focus on parenting and the family’s social environment.
 Dr. King and her associates have reported that the family environment has an equal, if not greater, impact on cognition and educational attainment of this vulnerable population.
 She also collaborates with a multidisciplinary team to study cognitive and educational outcomes of students with sickle cell disease and has contributed to assessments and interventions to improve educational outcomes of this vulnerable population.

 Assistant Professor of Occupational Therapy and Neurology

 The focus of Dr. Morgan’s research is to generate empirical knowledge helpful for guiding community-based and person-based interventions that improve the participation of people with mobility impairments.
 Her work ranges from community-based participation studies to basic mechanistic studies of biomechanics of the upper extremity for manual wheelchair users during propulsion.
 Earlier in her career, Dr. Morgan assisted with the development testing of standardized measures that assess a person’s with a disability quality of participation in major life activities and the environmental facilitators and barriers impacting participation.

 Instructor in Occupational Therapy, Neurology and Surgery (Plastic and Reconstructive)

 Dr. Philip’s research program is aimed toward developing effective rehabilitation strategies for patients with impairments to their dominant hands.
 Studies will